-8. Gratuity Payment Credited To Employees Provident Fund
+9. Gratuity Payment Credited To Employees Provident Fund

-- (a) There may be certain collective agreements between the employer and employee, or under a scheme that benefits the employees, where gratuity is paid when a resignation takes place prior to retirement.
+- (a) There may be certain collective agreements between the employer and employee where gratuity is paid when a resignation takes place prior to retirement.
 However, there may be a condition whereby the gratuity is not paid directly to the employee but is paid to the employee's Employees Provident Fund (EPF) account. - (b) In the above situation, where crediting of the gratuity to the EPF account is either compulsory or optional, the gratuity accrues as income at the time when the payment arises.
-As such, the provisions of subsection 25(4) of the ITA 1967 are also applicable on the lump sum gratuity payment (refer to paragraph 7(d) of this Ruling).
+As such, the provisions of subsection 25(4) of the ITA 1967 are also applicable on the lump sum gratuity payment (refer to paragraph 8(d) of this Ruling).
 Employers are required to credit the net amount (after deducting income tax) to the EPF account.

-In order to determine the amount of tax to be deducted, employers are required to file a Form 22A [Notification Of Cessation Of Employment (Employment of Private Sector Employees)] to Inland Revenue Board Malaysia's (IRBM) branch office handling the income tax file of the employee concerned.
-The employer must withhold money payable to the employee until they receive a Clearance Letter from IRBM.
+In order to determine the amount of tax to be deducted, employers are required to file a Form CP 22A [Notification Of Cessation Of Employment

+(Employment of Private Sector Employees)] to the Inland Revenue Board of Malaysia's (IRBM) branch office handling the income tax file of the employee concerned.
+The employer must withhold money payable to the employee until they receive a clearance letter from IRBM.